MCarlomagno/dvt/README.md

 Simplified implementation of the Distributed Validator Technology for re-constructing private key signatures in a decentralized manner and without compromising the main key.

+Using FROST (Fast Randomized On-Chain Signing Technology) for signature aggregation and curve25519 for key generation.

 See more: https://ethereum.org/en/staking/dvt/

+## Overview

 ### Key Generation:
 - The private key is split into shares, one for each participant.